HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 The first step is to consult the [OpenStreetMap Map Features Wiki](https://wiki.openstreetmap.org/wiki/Map_features) and identify how a feature is *supposed* to be tagged.
 For instance, if we are looking for shopping malls, we can find that the suggested key, value pair is `shop`, and `mall`, respectively.

 ![Screenshot of shopping mall key/value pair in OSM wiki documentation](media/2.png)
-> Recommended key, value pair for tagging shopping mall features in OSM.
+> The recommended key, value pair for tagging shopping mall features in OSM is `shop`, and `mall`, respectively.

 In practice, however, features can be tagged in all sorts of idiosyncratic ways.